janluke/cloup/docs/pages/sections.rst

     def git_mv():
         pass

-Note that (differently from what happens with option groups) every time you add a subcommand specifying a section, you are mutating the corresponding ``Section`` object.
+Note that -- differently from ``OptionGroup`` instances -- ``Section`` instances don't act as simple markers, they act as *containers* from the start: they are mutated every time you assign a subcommand to them.